Skip to content

 PLC programming has always used markers to store information about the past.
 Markers are equivalent to flags in code.
 The problem with markers is the same as with any flags: they are difficult to control if their number increases.
 The form of the control system in the example corresponds directly to the concept of markers: the steps (i.e. states) are in effect treated as a better way to organize markers.
 But effectively, the code defines a state machine.

-Anyway, we find this arrangement a great progress in comparison with markers but we understand also the resistance which PLC programmers have against true understanding of a state machine.
+Anyway, we find this arrangement great progress in comparison with markers, but we understand also the resistance which PLC programmers have against true understanding of a state machine.
 Unfortunately, they do not understand the vitally important distinction between using markers and using states.

 GRAVEL example as a state machine